wellpeyt/BIOL3070-Wells/Warm-up-mosquitoes-wells.md

 Gravid traps were used in attracting the mosquitos.
 From the blood-fed females, DNA was extracted from each mosquito to determine the host species.
-PCR amplification techniques were used to multiply the mitochondrial cytochrom b sequences of the blood and then compared against the “BLAST” library to confirm the host identity and confidence.
+PCR amplification techniques were used to multiply the mitochondrial cytochrom b sequences of the blood, sequenced using “Min-Ion” and then compared against the “BLAST” library to confirm the host identity and confidence.

 Host identity data were matched with local West Nile test results from the same trap sites.
 Analyses were completed using R script using base